 Big PINK cactus flowers.
 They were so big and bright, you could see them a hundred yards off the freeway.
 It had been an El Niño winter, lots of rain, and now the desert was outrageous.
 I had always heard about “the desert in bloom” but I had never seen it.
 We arrived at Joshua Tree in the middle of the night.
 Early, early in the morning, I walked down to one of the park’s few oases.
 A Gambel’s quail, a new species for me, called from the edge of the small canyon.
 Flowers everywhere.
 As I walked, birds flushed from baby bird filled-nests in the bushes.
 So much life within such beautiful peace.

 I walked on and in the faintest first light began hearing the most amazing, nonstop bird song I’d ever heard.
 “Who is that?”
-As the light grew, I could see it hanging out on tops of bushes.
+As the light grew, I could see him hanging out on the top of a small desert tree.
 With binoculars and bird book and astounded ears, I kept working through the identification until I was certain I was listening to my first Mockingbird.
-Whenever I hear a Mockingbird, I remember that minstrel of the early dawn on the east-facing flank of a vast desert basin stretching out below me.
+He is long dead now but we shared that moment together – that minstrel of the early dawn and I – on the east-facing flank of a vast desert basin stretching out below us.